aisyahhanifiah/unikl-clubhub/README.md

 #### Log in credentials
 For the purpose of the prototype, you may use the provided credentials to explore the website.
-`email: admin@clubhub.com password: secret` for admin. `email: nawadah.ismail@unikl.edu.my password: secret` for committee. `email: norsheraniza@unikl.edu.my password: secret` for committee.
+`email: admin@clubhub.com password: secret` for admin `email: nawadah.ismail@unikl.edu.my password: secret` for committee `email: norsheraniza@unikl.edu.my password: secret` for committee.

 #### Source code
 Source code can be found at root folder on our repository.